WECT: History

 At its launch, channel 6 was affiliated with all four networks of the day—NBC, CBS, DuMont and ABC.
 However, it has always been a primary NBC affiliate.
 It lost DuMont when that network went silent in 1956.
 The station finally got local competition in 1964 when WWAY signed on.
 However, WWAY opted to affiliate with the much weaker ABC, forcing WECT to shoehorn NBC and CBS onto its schedule until the 1970s, when cable arrived in the Wilmington market.
 It primarily carried CBS soap operas and CBS' Sunday afternoon NFL coverage.
 At one point, this station was carried on cable systems in the Triangle region of North Carolina (Raleigh, Durham, Fayetteville, and Chapel Hill) for a time when NBC did not have a full-time affiliate in that market.
 At one time, WECT had a Fayetteville news bureau.

 In 1969, WECT moved to a 2000 ft tall tower near White Lake—among the tallest east of the Mississippi.
 From the 1970s to the 1980s, WECT was picked up by numerous cable systems from Fayetteville eastward.
 At one point, it was carried on cable as far west as Wadesboro and as far north as Greenville.
 Due to its longstanding popularity, WECT is still carried on cable systems in the eastern portion of the Triangle market, including Fayetteville and Southern Pines.
 It is also available on cable in Jacksonville, which is part of the Greenville–Washington–New Bern market.

 For its first half-century on the air, the station served as the default NBC affiliate for the northern and eastern portions of the Florence–Myrtle Beach, South Carolina market, including Myrtle Beach itself.
 That market was one of the last on the East Coast without its own NBC affiliate.
 It was carried on cable as far south as Georgetown, South Carolina.
-Well into the 1990s, it identified as "Wilmington/Myrtle Beach" to acknowledge its viewership on the Grand Strand.
+Well into the 1990s, it identified as "Wilmington–Fayetteville–Myrtle Beach" to acknowledge its viewership in Fayetteville and the Grand Strand.
 However, WECT's signal was somewhat weak on the North Carolina side of the market, such as Laurinburg.

 Atlantic Telecasting sold the station to the News-Press & Gazette Company in 1986.
 That company then sold its entire station group to the first incarnation of New Vision Television in 1993.
 New Vision turned around and sold its entire group to Ellis Communications in 1995.
 Ellis was folded into Raycom Media in 1997.
 In 2006, Raycom bought out the Liberty Corporation, owner of WWAY.
 However, FCC duopoly rules forced Raycom to spin off WWAY to Morris Multimedia as a condition of the Raycom–Liberty merger.